 Nigeria is one of the world’s leading business locations on the African continent.
-But when it comes to doing business in Nigeria, there are several challenges confront a typical Nigerian business.
-In 2016, out of 189 countries, Nigeria was ranked 169th in the World Bank’s Ease of Doing Business Report.
+But when it comes to doing business in Nigeria, there are several challenges that confront a typical Nigerian business.
+In 2019, out of 190 countries, Nigeria was ranked 131st in the World Bank’s Ease of Doing Business Report.

 80% of new businesses and startups in Nigeria fail within the first 3 years.
 Doing business in Nigeria could be a wonderful experience when your business venture succeeds, however before success there could be great challenges and difficulties that a new business or startup has to phase.

 Starting up a business venture generally comes with its own business risk that may hamper the growth of such business but some problems and challenges are very common to all businesses in Nigeria.
 In this article, we highlighted the top 5 challenges of doing business in Nigeria and how to overcome such challenges in other to make sure they don’t kill your business.